MF 88

-The MF 88 (Métro Fer appel d'offres de 1988; Steel-wheeled metro ordered in 1988) is a steel-wheel variant of electric multiple units used on Paris's Métro system.
-RATP contracted a consortium of manufacturers, with Ateliers du Nord de la France in charge of the project.
+The MF 88 (Métro Fer appel d'offres de 1988; Steel-wheeled metro ordered in 1988) is a steel-wheel variant of electric multiple units used on the Paris Metro.
+The RATP contracted a consortium of manufacturers, with Ateliers du Nord de la France in charge of the project.

-They were built following successful tests of a prototype train-set called the "BOA", derived from the MF 77, which tested new features such as open gangway connections between cars to improve passenger distribution and special bogies to reduce friction caused by the sharp curves found in the Métro network.
+They were built following successful tests of a prototype train-set called the "BOA", derived from the MF 77, which tested new features such as open gangway connections between cars to improve passenger distribution and special bogies to reduce friction caused by the sharp curves found in the Metro network.
 The MF 88 introduced a number of innovations in its time, including AC induction motors and an on-board computer system using a new standard integrated computing architecture.
 It is planned for the MF 19 CC rolling stock to replace the MF 88 in 2026.

 Design

 Carrying on the features of the BOA, a total of nine MF 88 train-sets were built, which have only ever operated on Line 7bis in a three-car formation.
-It was the first model with AC motors, supplied by GEC Alsthom, as opposed to DC and with interconnecting gangways.
+It was the first model with AC motors as opposed to DC, supplied by GEC Alsthom, and the first to have interconnecting gangways.
 The MF 88 was also the first to adopt a new computing architecture, developed by TechnicAtome, over relay-based systems used in older Paris Metro rolling stock.
-It also introduced an independent-wheeled steering axle design, but this turned out to cause several problems for RATP and was not adopted in subsequent Paris Metro rolling stock.

 It was also the last model not newly built with automatic announcements and with user-activated doors (all subsequent models, as well as more recently the MF 77s on Line 13, have had all doors open at once).
+However, automatic announcements were later added in the mid-2020's.

+The MF 88 introduced an independent-wheeled steering axle design, which was intended to reduce friction caused by the sharp curves found in the Metro network.
+However, this turned out to cause several problems for the RATP and was not adopted in subsequent Paris Metro rolling stock.
+This design was causing excessive wear on the track due to a flaw in the chassis, where each intermediate bogie only has one axle, similar to a typical car, bus, some rubber-tyred trains (although the rubber-tyred lines of the Paris Métro use the typical 2-axle bogies), or certain railbuses, but unusual for a more “standard” railcar, especially one powered by electricity.
 The high rate of wear-and-tear of the train-sets has made maintenance much more expensive than expected.
-The independent-wheeled steering axle design was found to be problematic and was causing excessive wear on the track.
-This is because of a design flaw in the chassis, where each intermediate bogie only has one axle, similar to a typical car, bus, some rubber-tyred trains (although the rubber-tyred lines of the Paris Métro use the typical 2-axle bogies), or certain railbuses, but unusual for a more “standard” railcar, especially one powered by electricity.